sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 Congratulations!
 You have connected to SAP HANA Cloud and performed a few queries.

 ### SAP HANA, express edition

->This step only needs to be completed if you currently do not have access to an SAP HANA Instance and did not setup an SAP HANA instance through the SAP HANA Cloud free tier as explained in step 3.
+>This step only needs to be completed if you currently do not have access to an SAP HANA Instance and did not set up an SAP HANA instance through the SAP HANA Cloud free tier as explained in step 3.

 SAP provides a free streamlined version of SAP HANA that runs on developer laptops called [SAP HANA, express edition](https://www.sap.com/products/technology-platform/hana/express-trial.html).